tuupola/pcf8563/README.md

 # Hardware agnostic I2C driver for BM8563 RTC

-To use this library you must to provide HAL functions for both reading and writing the I2C bus.
+To use this library you must to provide functions for both reading and writing the I2C bus.
 Function definitions must be the following.

 ```c
 int32_t i2c_read(uint8_t address, uint8_t reg, uint8_t *buffer, uint16_t size);
 int32_t i2c_write(uint8_t address, uint8_t reg, const uint8_t *buffer, uint16_t size);
 ```

 Where `address` is the I2C address, `reg` is the register to read or write, `buffer` holds the data to write or read into and `size` is the amount of data to read or write.
-For example HAL implementation see [ESP I2C master HAL](https://github.com/tuupola/esp_i2c_hal).
+For example  implementation see [ESP I2C helpers](https://github.com/tuupola/esp_i2c_hal).
 For working example see [M5StickC kitchen sink](https://github.com/tuupola/esp_m5stick).

 ## Read RTC date and time